pete-rai/flowfree-player/README.md

 npm install
 ```

-Then run the module like this:
+To run the module, first make sure that your device is running FlowFree and is parked on the puzzle board which you want to solve and that no squares have yet been played.
+Then start the solver like this:

 ```
 npm start